nanoc/nanoc.app/content/docs/tutorial.md

     <p>This is the about page for my new nanoc site.</p>

-NOTE: nanoc also provides a <code>nanoc create-item</code> command that can be used to create new items.
+NOTE: nanoc also provides a <span class="command">nanoc create-item</span> command that can be used to create new items.
 However, it doesn’t do anything more than creating a new file for you.
-In nanoc 4.0, the <code>create-item</code> and <code>create-layout</code> commands will be removed.
+In nanoc 4.0, the <span class="command">create-item</span> and <span class="command">create-layout</span> commands will be removed.

 Recompile the site by issuing <kbd>nanoc</kbd>.
 Notice that nanoc creates a file <span class="filename">output/about/index.html</span>.
 Open <span class="uri">http://localhost:3000/about/</span> in your browser, and admire your brand new about page.
 Shiny!